‘Sinners’ bites off a phenomenal 2nd weekend as a 20-year-old Star Wars movie takes 2nd place

 “A Minecraft Movie” landed in fourth place with $22.7 million, bringing its domestic total to around $380 million.

-The scary video game adaptation “Until Dawn” also opened this weekend to an estimated $8 million.
+The scary video game adaptation “Until Dawn” also opened this weekend to an estimated $8 million, rounding out the top five.
 Sony Pictures released the film, starring Ella Rubin and Michael Cimino, which has earned $18.1 million globally.

 The “Minecraft” and “Sinners” wins have meant a huge boost for the April box office, which is up 102% from April 2024.
 The annual box office is also up over 10% from last year after running at a double-digit deficit in March.
 And this is all happening right before the industry’s summer movie season kicks off on May 2 with Disney’s “Thunderbolts(asterisk).”